 STEM OPT Extension Criteria:

-After new STEM OPT Extension rules in 2016 there are many changes in its criteria.
-STEM OPT is another name for permitted extended period including the original 12 months temporary work authorization.
+After the new STEM OPT Extension rules were introduced in 2016, various changes have been introduced in its criteria.
+STEM OPT is another name for a permitted extended period including the original 12 months temporary work authorization.
 This program allows for practical work experience in designated degree programs.
 The earlier rule allowed for a maximum of 29 months (12 months of “Regular” OPT plus a 17-month extension).

 List of requirements to qualify for STEM OPT Extension: